Malware Removal Subscription Service

 When a WordPress site gets hacked, its administrator certainly goes through a lot of headaches.
 After all, the more time that your site remains hacked, the greater the opportunities you will lose from possible new sales.

-However, it is important to stay calm at this stage and try to figure out what the source of the hack is.
+However, it is essential to remain calm at this stage and attempt to determine the source of the hack.
 This is essential if you are to find the solution to your problem.
 After all, there’s no way to build a successful solution without knowing beforehand how your problem came about, isn’t it true?

 To do that, try to answer the following questions:

-If the answer to any of the questions is “yes,” it is a strong indication your site was hacked.
+If the answer to any of the questions is “yes,” it is a strong indication that your site was hacked.
 In a worst-case scenario, all of these questions will be “yes.”
-It is important to pass this information on because, when contacting your hosting server, such information must always be passed on.
+It is essential to pass this information on because, when contacting your hosting server, it must always be provided.

 What Are The Reasons That Make A WordPress Site Hacked?

-There are four points that justify what may have caused the invasion of a WordPress site.
+Four points justify what may have caused the invasion of a WordPress site.

 1. Easy Identification

-WordPress is one of the most used content management systems in the world, besides being very easy to identify if a website is built on the platform.
+WordPress is one of the most used content management systems in the world, and it is very easy to identify if a website is built on the platform.

 Do you want to learn how?
 To access the Developer Tools, go to any site in Google Chrome and click on the three dots in the top right corner.
 Then, choose “More tools” and then” Developer Tools”.